JuliaAI/LearnAPI.jl/docs/src/index.md

 limitations on the models that can be included in a general interface, or to undesirable complexity needed to cope with exceptional cases.

-For these and other reasons, the **ML Model Interface** documented here is purely functional with no abstract model types (apart an optional supertype `Model`).
+For these and other reasons, the **Learn API** documented here is purely functional with no abstract model types (apart an optional supertype `Model`).
 In addition to `fit`, `update!` and `ingest!` methods (all optional), one implements one or more operations, such as `predict`, `transform` and `inverse_transform`.
 Method stubs for access functions, such